gdmoney/product-availability-checker/README.md

 - add price - **DONE**
 - run it with GitHub Actions - **DONE**
 - add URL links in the text file
-- use AWS SNS to send email instead of YagMail
+- use AWS SNS or SES to send email instead of YagMail

 ## Issues